-I signed on as a copywriter with “Mom’s magazine,” Southern Living, and then waltzed through sister magazine Southern Accents.
+Back in the day, I signed on as a copywriter with “Mom’s magazine,” Southern Living, and then waltzed through sister magazine Southern Accents.
 It was a crash course in all things Southern: porches made in the shade, lush gardens, blue highways, big city glare, small-town low lights, antiques, blues, the best of American literature, and food, food, food.
 However, a turn at Cooking Light purged bacon grease from my kitchen.

 I took a detour to the Midwest on joining the staff at Meredith Books and Better Homes and Gardens.
 Iowans are low-key friendly and put on the best state fair.
 Ever!
 There you can hobnob with (or flee) any politician flirting with a presidential run.
 I learned to nibble funnel cakes and turkey legs as big as baseball bats.

-Also, I remain an ardent Francophile and adore Paris, Chartres, Flaubert, Verlaine, antique architectural plates, Left Bank baby bistros, a flea market toss, and Kir.
+I remain an ardent Francophile and adore Paris, Chartres, Flaubert, Verlaine, antique architectural plates, Left Bank baby bistros, a flea market toss, and Kir.
 I mix it up with Southern junk funk.
 Call my house “carnival crazy.”